-It’s my great pleasure to introduce to you a plant-powered runner whose passion for fitness and health touches everyone she meets.
+It’s my great pleasure to introduce you to Gemma Hobbs, a plant-powered runner whose passion for fitness and health touches everyone she meets.
 She’s dropped by to share her passion for running with all of you.

 “I’m a 24 year old vegan and a Registered Dietitian living in one of our nation’s most active cities, Portland, Oregon! “

-It’s so great to meet you, Gemma.
+It’s so great to meet you, Gemma Hobbs.
 What got you interested in running?

 I’ve always loved sports — softball, rock climbing, hiking, you name it.
 But it took me years to become a “runner”.
 I’m talking since middle school.
 Although I started out barely able to run for a minute, I somehow stuck with it and just this past November finished by first half marathon.
 And, yes, I can’t wait to do it again.